Physician Associates (Regulation) Bill

 Groups Affected

-• Professional Standards Authority for Health and Social Care (PSA): Responsible for producing a report on the regulation and will incur costs doing so.
+- Professional Standards Authority for Health and Social Care (PSA): The PSA is responsible for producing a report assessing the impact of the regulation.

 Powered by nyModel